IceHogs ‘rebuild’, seek first win of 2020

 ROCKFORD – It seems like late September around the BMO Harris Bank Center these days.

-That’s because between NHL call-ups and injuries, the Rockford IceHogs are now building their roster, something teams do at the beginning of a season, not halfway through it.
+That’s because between NHL call-ups and injuries, the Rockford IceHogs building their roster, something teams do at the beginning of a season, not halfway through it.

-Rockford is currently without forwards John Quenneville, Dylan Sikura, and Matthew Highmore; defensemen Adam Boqvist and Dennis Gilbert and goaltender Kevin Lakinen–six guys the Blackhawks have recalled in response to a rash of injuries up top.
+Rockford is currently without forwards John Quenneville, Dylan Sikura, and Matthew Highmore; defensemen Adam Boqvist and Dennis Gilbert and goaltender Kevin Lakinen–six guys the Blackhawks have recalled in response to a rash of injuries.

-But, there’s plenty of hockey left, more than enough for Rockford to grab its first win of 2020 and jump back into playoff contention.
+But, there’s plenty of hockey left, more than enough for Rockford to grab its first win of the new year and jump back into playoff contention.

 The thinned-out IceHogs showed their grit Sunday against the Chicago Wolves, another Central Division team that’s doing what it can to remain in the postseason conversation.
 However, it was the Wolves who emerged with the win, their first against Rockford this season.